 - Henna seed oil can be used for arthritic and rheumatic pain.

-- Bark and seed of henna the plant can solve your intestinal and digestive problems.
+- The bark and seed of henna in the plant can solve your intestinal and digestive problems.
 Just crush the henna seeds into powder and mix with purified ghee.
 Create small balls from the mixture and swallow them with water.

 - Henna can easily give back beautiful nails for you, for that just Soak henna leaves in water and leave it for some time then drink this water to treat your cracked nails.
 Repeat for a week.
 You can mix butter with henna powder and use it as a poultice to treat sores filled with pus, mange, and scabies.

-- Henna leaves can be used to treat baldness also for headaches.
+- Henna leaves can be used to treat baldness and also for headaches.

 - The bark of the henna plant can be used for treating liver disorders like jaundice and enlargement of the liver.
 It is also beneficial for other conditions associated with the liver.

 Grind the henna seeds into powder and mix them with some ghee to make small balls.
 And then swallow it.